AllenNeuralDynamics/dynamic-foraging-task/README.md

   - Activate the environment: `conda activate Foraging`
 - Use `pip` to install this repository:
   - From the top-level directory run `pip install -e .`
+  - This should install all the required python packages.
 - Copy `Settings_box<box num>.csv` to `Users\svc_aind_behavior\Documents\ForagingSettings`
   - Copy `<box num>` 1-4 depending on the computer
 - Configure `ForagingSettings.json`